-Separator or Spacer: These are small, rubber rings that are used to create space between your teeth before the bands are attached.
+Separator or Spacer: These are small, rubber rings used to create space between teeth before bands are attached.

 Wax: Wax is used to stop your braces from causing irritation to the inside of your mouth.
 Commonly used around hooks or the ends of the archwire.

-Banding: The process of fitting and cementing orthodontic bands to your teeth.
+Banding: Fitting and cementing orthodontic bands to your teeth.

-Bonding: The process of attaching brackets to your teeth using special orthodontic cement.
+Bonding: Attaching brackets to your teeth using special orthodontic cement.